Desalination is a technology that cities across the world are already implementing to help solve some of their fresh water related issues.

 - Desalination plants are energy intensive and require a lot of power input (energy requirements can be one of the major costs associated with running a desalination project)

-- Plants that use fossil fuels contribute to climate change via GHG emissions
+- Plants that use fossil fuels contribute to a changing climate via GHG emissions

 - Energy intensive plants can result in higher water prices